elexon-data/iris-clients/README.md

 **You don't need to write the messages to disk**.
 All of our example clients do, but you might consider directly integrating your messages into existing messaging services or processing them immediately in memory instead.

 ### One connection per queue
 It is only possible to have **one connection per queue**.
-If you need multiple connections you can either share the message content from your client or consider setting up a separate IRIS queue.
+If you need multiple connections you can either share the message content from your client or create another IRIS queue.

 ### Message subject
 The message subject of each message is the dataset name (e.g. `BOALF`).